 Camera Upload can only be used on one account at a time.

 Photos uploaded through the Camera Upload feature will automatically be sorted by Year and Month into nested folders in the Camera Roll folder.
 This can be controlled by the “Organization” Settings in the Camera Upload settings page.
 Please note that moving, renaming, or deleting these folders is not supported or recommended at this time.

-No. OneDrive stores copies of the pictures, and doesn't touch the versions on your device.
-However, if you don't want to keep them on your device, you can delete them using File Explorer.
+No. OneDrive stores copies of the pictures and doesn't touch the versions on your device.

 Need more help?

 For technical support, go to Contact Microsoft Support, enter your problem and select Get Help.
 If you still need help, select Contact Support to be routed to the best support option.